mert-donmez/RenTaxi/README.md

 # RenTaxi
-Mobile Taxi Booking app made with React-Native
+Mobile Taxi Booking app made with React-Native (This project is a capstone project.
+Didn't focus much on it)

 The Google Maps API was used to find address names, locations, and routes.
 Based on this data, estimated time and price calculations were made.